Glauber Phases in Non-Global LHC Observables: Resummation for Quark-Initiated Processes: Conclusions

 We have studied the numerical impact of the Glauber series for different partonic $2\to 2$, $2\to 1$, and $2\to 0$ scattering processes.
 In all cases it turns out that the contributions form higher-order Glauber terms (beyond the SLLs) are numerically small.
 While this was not to be expected from the numerical values of the expansion parameters $w$ and $w_\pi$ in \eqref{eq_wwpi}, we consider this finding as beneficial for future precision studies of non-global observables, since it will allow one to focus on the SLLs and subleading logarithmic corrections to them.
 We can attribute the suppression of the higher-order Glauber terms mainly to the smallness of the expansion coefficients $c_{\ell,n}$ with $\ell>1$ arising from the associated nested scale integrals, as well as to the alternating-sign behavior of the series.
 Indeed, quite generically we have observed a strong cancellation of relatively large terms in this alternating sum.

-It future work, it would be very important to generalize the exact results obtained here to the more general case, where the initial-state partons in the scattering process can be quarks or gluons.
-It would be exciting if also in this case an exact all-order solution could be obtained.
+In future work, it would be very important to generalize the exact results obtained here to the more general case, where the initial-state partons in the scattering process can be quarks or gluons.
+It would be exciting if also in this case an all-order solution could be obtained.

 \pdfbookmark[1]{Acknowledgements}{Acknowledgements}